-We experienced a change in control on March 19, 2010 when JVW Entertainment acquired approximately eighty percent of our issued and outstanding common stock.
-As a result, the accompanying balance sheets, statements of operations, of cash flows and of shareholders' equity are presented for two periods, July 28, 2009 (date of inception) to March 18, 2010 and March 19, 2010 to May 31, 2010.
-The unaudited balance sheet is presented as of August 31, 2010 and the unaudited statements of operations and statements of cash flows are presented for the three month period ended August 31, 2010 and the period from July 28, 2009 (date of inception) to August 31, 2009.
+The accompanying audited balance sheet and statements of operations, of cash flows and of shareholders' equity are presented for the period, July 28, 2009 (date of inception) to May 31, 2010.
+The accompanying unaudited balance sheet is presented at August 31, 2010 and the unaudited statements of operations and statements of cash flows are presented for the three month period ended August 31, 2010 and the period from July 28, 2009 (date of inception) to August 31, 2009.

-The operating activity in these periods ended March 18, 2010 and May 31, 2010 and August 31, 2009 and August 31, 2010 was limited to organizational expenses and revenues from sales of our pasta sauces and salsas primarily to one customer.
-This customer, Ferraro Foods (Piscataway, New Jersey) sells our product primarily to Famous Famiglia Pizzerias.
-Sales to Ferraro Foods comprised ninety-three percent and ninety-six percent of our revenues for the respective periods ended March 18, 2010 and May 31, 2010 and one hundred percent and ninety eight percent of our revenues for the respective periods ended August 31, 2010.
-Accordingly, the operating activities for the respective periods ended March 18, 2010 and May 31, 2010 and the respective periods ended August 31, 2009 and August 31, 2010 are not comparable in terms of either duration or scope of operations, and do not reflect a full twelve months of operations, individually or collectively.
+The operating activity in these periods ended May 31, 2010, August 31, 2009 and August 31, 2010 was limited to organizational expenses and revenues from sales of our Alfredo sauce and Spicy Salsas primarily to Ferraro Foods, an institutional food distributor.
+Sales to Ferraro Foods comprised ninety-six percent of our revenues for the period ended May 31, 2010 and one hundred percent and ninety eight percent of our revenues for the respective periods ended August 31, 2009 and August 31, 2010.
+Accordingly, the operating activities for the period ended May 31, 2010 and the respective periods ended August 31, 2010 are not comparable in terms of either duration or scope of operations, and do not reflect, in the case of the period from inception to May 31, 2010, a full twelve months of operations.

-Revenues for the period ended May 31, 2010 reflect a 142 percent increase of daily revenue from the period ended March 18, 2010 due to our pasta sauce becoming a menu item at our distributor's primary customer's locations throughout the United States and abroad.
+Revenues for the period ended May 31, 2010 reflect the impact of our Alfredo sauce and Spicy Salsas becoming a menu item at our distributor's primary customer's locations throughout the United States and abroad.
 The remaining four percent of revenue generated for the period ended May 31, 2010 was generated by retail product sold to mom and pop retailers.
-Even though we realized a gross profit, we had operating losses of \$141,162 for the period ended March 18, 2010, \$38,280 for the period ended May 31, 2010, 141,500 for the period ended August 31, 2009 and 172,208 for the period ended August 31, 2010.
-As a result of "Share-Based Compensation" arising from the issue of founders' shares and shares for consulting fees, we experienced a one-time expense for the periods ended August 31, 2009 and March 18, 2010 of \$141,956.
+Even though we realized a gross profit, we had operating losses of \$173,252 for the period ended May 31, 2010, \$141,500 for the period ended August 31, 2009 and \$164,199 for the three month period ended August 31, 2010.
+As a result of "Share-Based Compensation" arising from the issue of founders' shares and shares for consulting fees, we experienced a one-time expense for the periods ended August 31, 2009 and May 31, 2010 of \$141,956.
 We anticipate several periods of capital formation and operating losses which management believes are normal for a new business.
 Our management believes we can achieve economies of scale by applying fixed operating costs to more than one product and through lower increments in production costs for additional product sales both retail and wholesale.